INTERNATIONAL LAWYERS AND ECONOMISTS FOR DEVELOPMENT

 We value partnerships, so cooperation and collaboration with other organizations and people is key to our work

-ILaED.org is cognizant of international and regional standards for the protection and promotion of women’s rights, such as the Convention on the Elimination of all Forms of Discrimination against Women which enshrines economic development and advancement of women, and the Sustainable Development Goals which target to achieve gender equality by 2030.
-We target to accelerate the realization of gender equality and the empowerment of women by 2030.
-We are also mindful of the international and regional economic standards and rules – such as from the WTO, ITC, World Bank, WIPO, UNCTAD – that might enhance economic empowerment of women.
-IlaED.org strives to equip women and girls to benefit from the various instruments but also look beyond them, where appropriate, in order to gain their economic empowerment.
+ILaED.org is cognizant of international and regional standards for the protection and promotion of women’s rights, such as the SDGs.
+We therefore target to accelerate the realization of gender equality and the empowerment of women by 2030.
+We are also mindful of the international and regional economic standards and rules, such as from the WTO, ITC, World Bank, WIPO, UNCTAD, that might enhance economic empowerment of women.
+ILaED.org strives to equip women and girls to benefit from the various instruments but also look beyond them, where appropriate, in order to gain their economic empowerment.
+We also deliver sustainable technical assistance, consulting services, research as well as technical and policy advice.

 Dr. Susan Isiko Štrba